HIV/AIDS in the World

 AIDS-related deaths

-• Eastern and southern Africa is the region with the most AIDS-related deaths: 260,000; North America and western and central Europe have the least: 13,000.
+• Eastern and southern Africa is the region with the most AIDS-related deaths: 260,000; Asia and the Pacific have the next highest number: 150,000; North America and western and central Europe have the least: 13,000.

 Access to treatment

-• Along the continuum of care for all, 86% of PLWH knew their status in 2022.
-Among those who knew their status, 89% had accessed antiretroviral therapy.
-Among those accessing treatment, 93% had achieved viral suppression.
+• Along the continuum of care for all: 86% of PLWH knew their status in 2023; among them, 89% had accessed antiretroviral therapy; and 93% of PLWH on treatment had achieved viral suppression.
+By category:

 Access to PrEP

-• It should be noted that provision expansion of PrEP is limited to a small number of countries.
+• It should be noted that expansion of PrEP services is limited to a small number of countries.
+Globally, only 15% of the estimated need for PrEP is being met.

 HIV Among Key Populations

-• People who inject drugs: HIV prevalence was 7 times higher than the general population.
+• People who inject drugs: 14 times higher

-• Gender-based violence impacts individuals beyond physical and traumatic effects—studies show that this type of violence increases HIV acquisition risk in countries with high HIV prevalence and decrease prevention tool uptake and use of services.
+• Gender-based violence impacts individuals beyond physical and traumatic effects—studies show that this type of violence increases HIV acquisition risk in countries with high HIV prevalence and decreases prevention uptake and use of services.

-• In 2022, 82% of pregnant women living with HIV had access to antiretroviral treatment to prevent transmission of HIV to their child.
+• In 2023, 84% of pregnant and breastfeeding women living with HIV had access to antiretroviral treatment to prevent transmission of HIV to their children.

 HIV Among Children

-• In total, roughly 1.5 million children were living with HIV in 2022.
-63% of children living with HIV knew their status; 91% of those who knew their status were on ART (57% of all children living with HIV were on ART); and 81% of those who knew status had achieved viral suppression (46% of all).
+• In 2023, 66% of children living with HIV knew their status; 86% of those who knew their status were on ART (57% of all children living with HIV were on ART); and 84% of those who knew status had achieved viral suppression (48% of all).

 Eastern and southern Africa